 Students examine major works of literature organized into thematic units.
 Each unit contains poetry, short stories, and a novel that revolve around the theme for the unit.
 Themes include the self, relationships, alienation, choice, and death.
 As students read these works, they have the opportunity to reflect on these important themes by writing in multiple modes and creating cross-disciplinary projects.

 In this course, you are required to read two novels from the You-Choose list in addition to the works that are listed as required reading below.
-After selecting the novels you will read as your choices, download the appropriate novel guides using the links below.

 - Jane Eyre by Charlotte Bronte (Semester A)

 - The Grapes of Wrath by John Steinbeck (Semester B)

 - The Alchemist by Paulo Coelho (Semester B)